Sidd2712/HTTP_Server/README.md

 curl -v http://localhost:4221/echo/hello-world
 curl -v http://localhost:4221/echo/compressed -H "Accept-Encoding: gzip"
 ```
--Returns the string after /echo/:
+- Returns the string after /echo/:
--Status: 200 OK
+- Status: 200 OK
--Body: hello-world
+- Body: hello-world
--Supports gzip compression if the client requests it:
+- Supports gzip compression if the client requests it:

 ### 3. User-Agent endpoint
--Returns the User-Agent header sent by the client:
+- Returns the User-Agent header sent by the client:
  ```bash
 curl -v http://localhost:4221/user-agent -H "User-Agent: custom-agent/1.0"
 ```
--Returns:
+- Returns:
--Status: 200 OK
+- Status: 200 OK
--Body: custom-agent/1.0
+- Body: custom-agent/1.0

 ### 4. Files endpoint (GET)
-Serves a file from the specified base directory:
+- Serves a file from the specified base directory:
 ```bash
 curl -v http://localhost:4221/files/filename.txt
 ```

--If the file exists, returns 200 OK and the file content.
+- If the file exists, returns 200 OK and the file content.
--If not, returns 404 Not Found.
+- If not, returns 404 Not Found.

 ### 5. Files endpoint (POST)
--Uploads (writes) a file to the base directory:
+- Uploads (writes) a file to the base directory:

 ```bash
 curl -v -X POST http://localhost:4221/files/upload.txt --data-binary @localfile.txt
 ```

--Saves localfile.txt content to <baseDir>/upload.txt.
+- Saves localfile.txt content to <baseDir>/upload.txt.
--Returns 201 Created on success.
+- Returns 201 Created on success.

 ### 6. Connection persistence
--The server supports HTTP/1.1 persistent connections by default (Connection: keep-alive).
+- The server supports HTTP/1.1 persistent connections by default (Connection: keep-alive).
--To explicitly close a connection, send the header:
+- To explicitly close a connection, send the header:

 ```bash
 curl -v http://localhost:4221/echo/test -H "Connection: close"
 ```
--The server response will include Connection: close and close the TCP connection.
+- The server response will include Connection: close and close the TCP connection.

 ##Implementation Details
--The server listens on port 4221 on localhost.
+- The server listens on port 4221 on localhost.
--Uses the net module for TCP sockets.
+- Uses the net module for TCP sockets.
--Parses HTTP requests manually by detecting header/body boundaries.
+- Parses HTTP requests manually by detecting header/body boundaries.
--Supports chunked requests (waiting for full body using Content-Length).
+- Supports chunked requests (waiting for full body using Content-Length).
--Handles multiple requests per connection.
+- Handles multiple requests per connection.
--Manages concurrent connections independently.
+- Manages concurrent connections independently.
--Compresses response bodies with gzip if requested.
+- Compresses response bodies with gzip if requested.
--Supports basic routing logic based on request method and URL.
+- Supports basic routing logic based on request method and URL.
--Handles errors gracefully and closes sockets properly.
+- Handles errors gracefully and closes sockets properly.

 ## Limitations
--Does not support HTTPS.
+- Does not support HTTPS.
--No advanced routing or middleware.
+- No advanced routing or middleware.
--No authentication or security features.
+- No authentication or security features.
--No support for chunked transfer encoding.
+- No support for chunked transfer encoding.
--Basic content type detection only (application/octet-stream for files).
+- Basic content type detection only (application/octet-stream for files).
--Designed for learning and experimentation, not production use.
+- Designed for learning and experimentation, not production use.

 ## Next Steps / Enhancements (Optional)
--Add support for HTTPS with TLS.
+- Add support for HTTPS with TLS.
--Add more MIME types for file serving.
+-  Add more MIME types for file serving.
--Implement caching and ETag support.
+- Implement caching and ETag support.
--Add chunked transfer encoding support.
+- Add chunked transfer encoding support.
--Implement more advanced routing and middleware.
+- Implement more advanced routing and middleware.
--Add logging and metrics.
+- Add logging and metrics.
--Improve error handling and validation.
+- Improve error handling and validation.

 ## License
--This project is open for educational and personal use.
+- This project is open for educational and personal use.

-Feel free to open issues or ask questions if you want help extending or using this server!
+- Feel free to open issues or ask questions if you want help extending or using this server!

 ---

-If you want, I can help you create some example shell scripts or automated
+- If you want, I can help you create some example shell scripts or automated